kevfev/AutomanPy/README.md

 cd src/main/pyautoman/
 python setup.py sdist
 ```
-Alternaltively, you can run './buildproject.sh' located in the root directory, PyAutoMan to build the project tar for you.
+Alternaltively, you can run `./buildproject.sh` located in the root directory, the do the steps outlined above.

 ### How to Install
-To install this package without building, find the tarball in the directory PyAutoMan/src/main/pyautoman/dist/ and use pip install to install the PyAutoman.
+To install this package without building, use pip install to install the tarball in the directory PyAutoMan/src/main/pyautoman/dist/
 ```
 pip install pyautoman-0.1.0.dev0.tar.gz
 ```